Browsing articles tagged with " prostitution"

 This is about this conference, and about the fact that Dawn Schiller almost didn’t come.
 And the fact that she’s been traumatized, and she had to deal with that trauma in order to come.
 Not just in telling her story here, but in order to come she has been traumatized.
 You know who the people are that caused that trauma.
 They’re the people who put up the call for taking on this conference, bringing in violence, all the aggression.
 As if we’re not all survivors of their patriarchy!
 I want us […] to keep this really clear, we sit here today, you and all of us, as victims of those people who called for that violence this morning.
 Look at these empty seats!
 They are victims, they couldn’t come because of fear.

 Heath Atom Russell gave the final presentation of the day.
-She began with the jaw-dropping revelation about the Santa Barbara murders the prior night, news that was just breaking around the world.
+She began with the awful revelation about the Santa Barbara murders the prior night, news that was just breaking around the world.
 Sometimes threats of male violence turn out to be nothing as in Radfems Respond’s case, and sometimes they become terrifyingly realized.
 Heath continued with how she grew up in an oppressive family and saw transitioning to a man as the best way to escape the emotional pain.
 She changed her mind after a few years and now works to warn others about predatory medical industry promises to bring peace to minds with surgery done to bodies.

 The next day, while a woman-only group of radfems listened to Swedish author Kajsa Ekis Ekman speak via Skype about prostitution, the monumentally ineffective “QuiddityQ” dropped a final word on Portland Indymedia,